necobm/freepik-test/README.md

-# API Backend Coding Task
+# API RESTFull with Symfony 6, without using API Platform

-This is the technical test project for API oriented backends.
+This is a coding lab project to test how easy and fast could be an API RESTFull implementation using Symfony 6, without API Platform

 ## Technical requirements